rebryant/tbuddy-artifact/README.txt

   results for the reference machine, a 3.2-GHz Apple M1~Max processor with 64~GB of memory and running the OS~X operating system.

+  The displayed fields are:
+        Size: The scaling parameter for the benchmark In Var: The number of variables in the input CNF file In Cls: The number of clauses in the input CNF file SAT Sec: The runtime for tbsat
+      Pf Cls: The number of clasues in the generated proof Chk Sec: The time required to check the proof using lrat-check

-  For reference, the smallest instance of each benchmark is at or beyond the outer reaches of all proof-generating CDCL SAT solvers.
-  It can be seen that these quite trivial for tbsat.
+  The smallest instance of each benchmark is at or beyond the outer reaches of all proof-generating CDCL SAT solvers.
+It can be seen that these quite trivial for tbsat, and that tbsat can scale to much larger instances for each benchmark.
+The performance with Gaussian elimination is especially noteworthy.

 clean:
   Remove all but the original files